Skip to content

 ModeDescription

-ISTIO_MUTUALUse Istio’s internal mTLS (for mesh-internal gateways)
+ISTIO_MUTUALExclusively utilize Istio’s deeply internal mTLS certificates (strictly designed for mesh-internal gateways)

 # In IstioOperator or mesh config